ranfysvalle02/hacking-vectors/README.md

 # APPENDIX

+## A Primer on Embeddings

+In the field of Natural Language Processing (NLP), embeddings are a critical component.
+They are a type of word representation that allows words with similar meanings to have similar representations.
+Essentially, embeddings are a way of converting text data into numerical form, making it easier for machine learning models to process and understand.

+### Why are Embeddings Important?

+Embeddings are crucial for several reasons:

+1. **Semantic Meaning**: Embeddings capture the semantic meaning of words and phrases, allowing machine learning models to understand the relationships between different words.
+For example, words like "dog" and "puppy" would have similar embeddings because they have similar meanings.

+2. **Dimensionality Reduction**: Text data can be extremely high-dimensional if each unique word is considered a separate dimension.
+Embeddings help reduce the dimensionality of the data by representing words in a lower-dimensional space.

+3. **Handling Unseen Words**: Embeddings can handle words that were not seen during training by creating a numerical representation based on the word's structure and context.

+### Types of Embeddings

+There are several types of embeddings, each with its own strengths and weaknesses:

+1. **Count-Based Embeddings (e.g., Bag of Words, TF-IDF)**: These embeddings represent words based on their frequency of occurrence.
+They are simple and easy to understand but do not capture the semantic meaning of words.

+2. **Predictive Embeddings (e.g., Word2Vec, GloVe)**: These embeddings are generated using neural networks trained to predict a word given its context (or vice versa).
+They capture semantic relationships between words but can be computationally expensive to train.

+3. **Contextual Embeddings (e.g., BERT, ELMo)**: These embeddings not only capture the semantic meaning of words but also take into account the context in which a word appears.
+This allows them to handle words with multiple meanings (polysemy).

+4. **Subword Embeddings (e.g., FastText, Trigram Hashing)**: These embeddings represent words as a combination of smaller units (like character n-grams).
+This allows them to handle out-of-vocabulary words and typos effectively.

 ## Parallelization: Supercharging the Process

 The process of embedding inversion, particularly through bruteforcing, can be computationally expensive and time-consuming.
 It involves generating a large number of hypotheses and calculating the error between the target embedding and the embedding of each hypothesis.
 This iterative process continues until a satisfactory approximation of the target text is achieved or a predefined cost limit is reached.